CaptorAB/openseries/CONTRIBUTING.md

 In short, when you submit code changes, your submissions are understood to be under the same [BSD 3-Clause License](https://opensource.org/license/bsd-3-clause/) that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ## Report bugs using Github's issues
-I use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](https://github.com/CaptorAB/OpenSeries/issues/new/choose); it's that easy!
+GitHub issues are used to track public bugs.
+Report a bug by [opening a new issue](https://github.com/CaptorAB/OpenSeries/issues/new/choose).

 ## Write bug reports with detail, background, and sample code
 Use a clear and descriptive title.